SOW: Social Work Courses

 Introduction to the values, principles and functions that provide the foundation for effective leadership and management practice in the field of social work.
 Students will receive an overview of styles and skills used in social work leadership, management and supervision which are appropriate to both clinical and community social work practice settings.
 This course will provide students with values, principles and strategies for leading teams, problem-solving, and supporting multicultural and diverse staffing in social work agencies.
 Department Permission is required.

-SOW 6432 Evaluation of Social Work Practice
+SOW 6432 Evaluation Research in Social Work

 College of Health, Department of Social Work